Table of contents:

 In this regard, offering just two languages—the native language of your primary market plus English for international customers—seems like the sweet spot.
 It’s affordable, easy to maintain, and covers most potential customers.
 In our case, we chose English as our main language and German, our local language, as the secondary one.

-There are two main types of translation plugins on the market.
+There are two main approaches to translation plugins on the market.

-The first type works by duplicating content.
-It creates a separate version of your pages, posts, and products for each new language.
+The first approach involves plugins that work by duplicating content.
+They create a separate version of your pages, posts, and products for each new language.
 This can be a benefit or a drawback, depending on your specific needs.

-• The main disadvantage: You have to maintain all these different versions separately.
+• The main disadvantages: You have to maintain all these different versions of every page, post, product or even a template separately.
 This can be very time-consuming and repetitive.
-For an e-commerce site with hundreds or thousands of products, it can also hurt performance by filling your database with many copies of your products.
+And in my experience it increases the overall complexity of the site significantly.
+For an e-commerce site with hundreds or even thousands of products, it can also hurt performance by filling your database with many copies of your products.
 The most well-known plugins in this category are WPML and Polylang.

-The second type of plugin translates content dynamically.
-It saves all translations in its own database tables and then creates a translated version of your page on the front end.
-This means that in your WordPress dashboard, your content still exists in only one original language.
+The second approach uses plugins that translate content dynamically.
+They save all translations in their own database tables and then generate a translated version of your page directly on the front end.
+This means that in your WordPress dashboard, your content exists only in its original language.

-• The main advantage: You only have to maintain one version of your content.
+• The main advantages: You only have to maintain one version of your content.
 The entire translation process can be automated, and if you change your original content, all translated versions are updated automatically.
-This approach also doesn’t bloat your main database tables.
+In my experience this approach can be significantly more time efficient.
+And it also also doesn’t bloat your WordPress native database tables wich can have some performance benefits for more larger websites and also means, that if you don’t want to use the plugin anymore, uninstalling it and deleting all the translations takes just a few minutes.

 These dynamic translators can be further divided into two subcategories:

 2. Self-hosted plugins that are installed on your site and save translations in your own WordPress database.
+They use resources of your own server to do all the heavy liftings, wich could negatively impact the overall performance of your site in comparison to Saas options.
+However, if anything goes wrong with the company developing the plugin, it want affect your site at least in the near term.
+These options can also be more affordable or even free.
 As far as I know, the main plugin in this category is TranslatePress.

-So, what is the best type for you?
-It comes down to one question: do you need to adapt your content for each language, or do you just want to offer the same content in different languages?
-If it’s the former, go for something like WPML or Polylang.
-If, like me, you want to offer the same content, the second type is much more convenient.
-Then you just have to decide between a cloud-based service and a self-hosted solution like TranslatePress.
+If the answer to both of these question is yes, go for something like WPML or Polylang.
+If your site is rather complex and in the same time you want to offer the same content, just in several languages, the second type is probably much more convenient.
+Then you just have to decide between a cloud-based service and a self-hosted solutions like TranslatePress.

 How does TranslatePress work?

-As mentioned, TranslatePress doesn’t duplicate your content.
+As mentioned previosly, TranslatePress doesn’t duplicate your content.
 It helps you create translations, saves them in your database, and then automatically generates translated versions of your pages, posts, or products.
-When translating elements from other plugins (like the WooCommerce checkout or user dashboard), it uses the original translation files from that plugin.
+When translating elements from other plugins (like the WooCommerce checkout or user dashboard), it uses the original translation files from that plugin, that are already stored in you WordPress database.

 Mmiri shop translatepress 1500xr 30